istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 This model worked well enough as a placeholder for the initial Ambient launch, but as mentioned, it has a fundamental problem - there are many CNI implementations, and in Linux there are many fundamentally different and incompatible ways in which you can configure how packets get from one network namespace to another.
 You can use tunnels, overlay networks, you can go through the host network namespace, or you can bypass it.
-You can go through the Linux userspace networking stack, or you can skip it and shuttle packets back and forth in the kernel space stack, etc etc. And for every possible approach, there’s probably a CNI implementation out there that makes use of it.
+You can go through the Linux user space networking stack, or you can skip it and shuttle packets back and forth in the kernel space stack, etc etc. And for every possible approach, there’s probably a CNI implementation out there that makes use of it.